Meixi

 Profile

-From mangrove forests to highland mountains, I grew up navigating languages, and knowledge systems across Hokchiu/MinQiang in Singapore and Lahu communities in northern Thailand.
-These experiences center my life’s work on an enduring concern: how can schools contribute to the collective livelihoods and future wellbeing of Indigenous young people, their families, and the lands and waters where they live?
-I interweave comparative education, learning sciences and the study of micro-moments of interaction and trans-Indigenous scholarship in my pursuit of this question.
-My academic and life’s work are deeply informed by my relational commitments to the people and places who have watched me grow up.
+From urban landscapes and mangrove forests to highland mountains, I grew up navigating languages and knowledge systems across my Hokchiu/Hokkien-Chinese family in Singapore and our solidarities with Lahu communities in northern Thailand.
+These experiences center my life’s work on an enduring concern: how can schools contribute to the collective livelihoods and wellbeing of Indigenous young people, their families, and the lands and waters where they live?
+I interweave comparative education, the politics and ethics of learning and human development, and relationalities with lands and waters in pursuit of this question.
+My academic and life’s work are guided by these relational commitments to the people and places who sustain me, the Jurong and Kok Rivers แม่น้ำกก, and most recently, the lands and waters in Miní Sóta Makhóčhe.

-As a Hokchiu/Hokkien land-based scholar, learning scientist, and former middle school mathematics teacher, I work at the intersection of (1) learning sciences and comparative Indigenous education, (2) global, land and family-based teacher education, (3) trans-Indigenous and community-based methodologies, and (4) Indigenous mathematics, storytelling and technologies.
-For the past 10 years, I have engaged in grassroots educational movements and community-based and participatory designs with young people, families, and schools through classroom teaching, leading an education non-profit in Southeast Asia, and research and policy with community schools throughout México.
+I work at the intersection of (1) learning sciences and global trans-Indigenous solidarities, (2) land, water, and community-based methodologies in teacher education, (3) ethics of climate resiliency and socioecological justice, and (4) Indigenous storying and mathematics.
+For the past 10 years, I have engaged in community-based grassroots educational movements and land-based education with young people, families, and schools through participatory design research, leading an educational non-profit in Southeast Asia, and research and policy with community schools in México.
+I come to this work as a Hokchiu/Hokkie non-Indigenous scholar, learning scientist, and former middle school math teacher.

 My interrelated program of research, teaching, and service advances the following key areas:

 Land and family-based storytelling with educators and community members.
-This work is intentionally placed at the edges of land, school, families, and communities with a land and family-based teacher education program in Thailand, walking and storying documented Dakota stories along Wakpa Thanka (https://tinyurl.com/mnistories), and family storytelling with robotics and virtual reality.
+This work is intentionally placed at the edges of land, school, families, and communities with a land and family-based teacher education program in Thailand (https://www.aera.net/Education-Research/Education-Research-Service-Projects/AERA-Announces-Recipients-of-ERSP-Awards-Focused-on-Dual-Pandemics-of-COVID-19-and-Systemic-Racism), walking and storying documented Dakota stories along Wakpa Thanka (https://tinyurl.com/mnistories), and family storytelling with robotics and virtual reality.
+These storywalks or caminatas have also become pedagogical teacher education tools (https://www.facebook.com/CoordinacionTerritorialConafeChiapas/videos/238884631870438) in Chiapas Mexico with CONAFE (https://www.facebook.com/events/1021625232997739).

 Community-based design and evaluation of schools.
 This has involved bringing families, community leaders, educators, and policy makers to envision participatory evaluation as part of shifting power paradigms of traditional evaluation practices.
-Further, I study the complex strategies, pedagogies, systems of relationships, and learning theories of families as the intellectual and relational grounds to re-design public schools for Indigenous futures and the futures of other nondominant children.
-I currently serve as the Resurgence Research Coordinator for the Resurgence Practitioner Network.
+Further, I study the complex strategies, pedagogies, systems of relationships, and learning theories of families as the intellectual and relational grounds to re-design public schools towards healthier socioecological futures and the futures of other nondominant children.

 I welcome students interested in: